What Chicken Feeder and Drinker Should You Buy?

 Feeders are devices that provide the right flow of feed to your hens whenever they feel hungry.
 They come in different shapes and forms, but it is important that you match your feeder to the number and breed of hen that you have, along with your available time.

-You can waste a lot of money on buying a feeder that is either too big or small for your needs, is of poor quality, or that is set up wrong so that it wastes feed.
+You can waste a lot of money on buying a feeder that is either too big or too small for your needs, is of poor quality, or is set up wrong so that it wastes feed.
 As a rule of thumb, a 5kg feeder will keep a pair of actively laying hens fed for around 20 days and six hens for around six days.
+A Hy-Line Brown laying hen will get through around 130g of high-grade chicken feed per day if healthy and active.

 Common types of feeders